mBurse Blog

 • Control employees participation

-One important rule is that a company must have at least five employees receiving the FAVR allowance.
-There is, however, no maximum, except for the percentage receiving it at the management level.
+One important rule is that a company must have at least five employees receiving the FAVR.
+However, there is no maximum, except for the percentage receiving it at the management level.
 This keeps FAVR programs scalable for smaller businesses looking to grow.

-Because FAVR regulations involve localized data, complex calculations, and change annually, it is best to have a third-party administrator design, implement, and manage your program (as opposed to self-administering).
-A trusted advisor that stays ahead of the tax code and has experience with administration can prove indispensable.
+FAVR regulations involve localized data, complex calculations, and change annually.
+As a result many employers have a third-party administrator design, implement, and manage the program.
+This trusted partner stays ahead of the tax code, provides expert guidance, and supplies helpful software.

 Switching from a traditional car allowance to a FAVR plan frees up significant financial resources by eliminating tax waste.
 This allows an organization to improve employee benefits and reduce overall expenses all while paying a third-party administrator.

-Whether you use a car allowance or a mileage reimbursement or some combination, you will face challenging questions as you seek to offset employee vehicle expenses:
+Whether you use a car allowance a mileage reimbursement, or some combination, you will face challenging questions as you seek to offset employee vehicle expenses:

 • Do you over-reimburse some employees and under-reimburse others?